paduanton/sales-management-api/README.md

 This API has the following entities: Users, FeedPreferences, OAuthAuthCodes, OAuthAccessTokens, OAuthRefreshTokens, OAuthClients, OAuthPersonalAccessClients and Migrations.
 ### ER Database Diagram
 (click the image to zoom it or just download the image and zoom it by yourself so you can see better all tables relationships)

 ![](https://raw.githubusercontent.com/paduanton/sales-management-api/main/docs/ER-diagram.png)

 #### Entity Relationship:
 - Sales N - 1 Product (relationship based on a json colum os Sales entity)
 - Product 1 - 1 ProductTypes

 This application handles a couple of features such sales listing, sales preview, storing sales, storing products, storing products types, listing product type and products listing.
-Give a list of products it automatically calculates all the sales information you need such as: taxes sale, total sale price, total price per product and tax percentage
+Given a list of products it automatically calculates all the sales information you need, such as: taxes amount, total sale price, total price per product and tax percentage

 ## System Requirements (Mac OS, Windows or Linux)
 * [Docker](https://www.docker.com/get-started)